scala/scala3/docs/docs/reference/intersection-types-spec.md

        A & B  <:  B & A
 ```

-In another word, `A & B` is the same type as `B & A`, in that sense that the two types
+In another word, `A & B` is the same type as `B & A`, in the sense that the two types
 have the same values and are subtypes of each other.

 If `C` is a type constructor, the join `C[A] & C[B]` is simplified by pulling the